slaytanic87/Tetris/README.md

 #### Binary file

-For the latest binary file take a look on the release section
+For the latest binary file take a look at the release section

 #### Run Application